 Cannabidiol (CBD) is a non-psychotropic extract taken from industrial hemp plants, and it’s proven to be one of the world’s most popular herbal supplements.
 CBD has become particularly prized among those who suffer from problems such as anxiety and chronic pain, but research to determine the best and most effective uses for CBD is still ongoing.

 One of the more interesting ideas discovered in the research to determine the benefits of CBD oil from companies like Crescent Canna is that it may promote wakefulness and thus could potentially be a good supplement for long hours of computer use.
 That potential property of CBD was examined in a review published by Current Neuropharmacology in 2014.
-In the review, it was noted that CBD appeared to increase wakefulness in studies on rodents, which seems to contradict the fact that many people use CBD to combat insomnia.
+In the review, it was noted that CBD appeared to increase wakefulness in studies on rodents, which seems to contradict the fact that many people use CBD and private label nootropics to combat insomnia.
 If CBD does promote wakefulness, it’s possible that the benefit has something to do with improved overall sleep quality.

 The term “French paradox” has been a catch phrase since the 1980s, when researchers noticed that there appears to be a lower prevalence of heart disease among the French as compared to Americans despite the fact that the French diet is typically much higher in saturated fat – which should cause heart disease.
 Some have speculated that the reason for the French paradox is the higher consumption of red wine among the French.
 Red wine is rich in the antioxidant resveratrol, which is found in the skin of grapes.
 In the decades since, researchers have focused on resveratrol in an attempt to determine whether it has health benefits.
 Although the results of that research have been mixed, resveratrol has since become an extremely popular supplement and is available in health food stores throughout the world.